student food drive

 This project is a collaboration with San Diego's Employee Rights Center and Center on Policy Initiatives.
 We will be conducting surveys and in-depth interviews with workers who have lost their jobs during COVID-19 to understand how and why they were laid-off and what the process of recall has looked like at their job sites.
 This work will help inform the San Diego City Council's consideration of an extension to their current emergency regulations on recall and retention.

-Students who are interested in assisting with recruiting survey participants, conducting surveys or conducting in-depth interviews should contact Jill Esbenshade at [email protected]
+Students who are interested in assisting with recruiting survey participants, conducting surveys or conducting in-depth interviews should contact Jill Esbenshade at [email protected].

 The Dignified Learning Project is driven by a single goal--to do their part in making the world a better place for all.
 They plan to do so by making education equitable for all students.
 They believe that a single action can make a difference in a community, and that collective action can greatly impact the education system and the world.
 Through advocacy, training, and outreach activities, their team works tirelessly each day to contribute their part to the greater good.